Carver Christian High School

 Carver Christian High School (abbreviated to CCHS) was a Christian independent secondary school in Burnaby, British Columbia.

 Overview

 Carver Christian was established under the partnership of elementary and middle schools Vancouver Christian School and John Knox Christian School.
 It is sanctioned by the B.C.
 Ministry of Education and incorporates a Christian perspective in its curriculum.

+History

+Carver served a high school population from grades 8 through grade 12.
+In 2017, Carver included a class of 7th graders graduating primarily from Vancouver Christian School during their building reconstruction.
+Carver shared a close connection with VCS and Johns Knox until its closure in 2018.

+Notable Clubs

+The Carver Cancer Awareness Club was founded in 2016 to promote the works of the Canadian Cancer Society and provide volunteer opportunities for student service.
+The Club's work was well recognized and acknowledged regularly by the school's new letters.
+The Cancer Awareness Club was also responsible for organizing the annual Terry Fox Run, which raised money in support of Cancer Research.